-- 1.1 This report and the Medium Term Financial Strategy which this covers provide an overview of how the Council's revenue expenditure and income are used for the day-to-day activities of the Council and its provision of local statutory and non-statutory services to residents and businesses of Surrey Heath Borough. - 1.2 The Medium Term Financial Strategy consists: - Revenue budget estimates for 2022/23 and indicative estimates for 2023/24,2024/25 and 2025/26. - o Capital Strategy - o Capital programme for 2022/23 to 2025/26 - o Treasury Management Strategy
+- 1.1 This report and the Medium Term Financial Strategy which this report covers provide an overview of how the Council's revenue and capital expenditure and income are used for the activities of the Council and its provision of local statutory and non-statutory services to residents and businesses of Surrey Heath Borough. - 1.2 The Medium Term Financial Strategy consists: - o Revenue budget estimates for 2022/23 and indicative estimates for 2023/24,2024/25 and 2025/26. - Capital Strategy